besartelezi/challenge-parallax/README.md

 That's why I'm forcing myself to comment as much of my Javascript code as possible in this assignment.
 The video itself explains everything very thoroughly and I'm definitely learning a lot from it.
 But still, just to be 100% entirely sure that I'm actually learning, commenting everything for my own sake is something that is necessary.

+## Time to Game
+Doritos Dust: Collected.
+Gaming Gear: Connected.
+Women: Respected.
+Oh yeah, It's gamer time!
+Now that I have finished the parallax effect on my page, it is (gamer) time to figure out what the game will be and what rules it will have.

+Here are a few suggestions:
+* You're playing as Latios, flying through the map.
+You need to dodge everything coming your way (other Pokémon, Pokéballs trying to catch you, Pokémon attacks)
+* You're playing as Torchic (I need to find a gif of pixel Torchic running for this).
+  * You can dodge Pokémon, you can use fire moves against grass Pokémon to defeat them, so they won't be an obstacle in your way anymore
+  * You can't get rid of water type Pokémon
+  * The longer the game is continuing on, the bigger the Pokémon will be that start appearing (wailord, kyogre,...)
+  * Make it possible to switch between Pokémon, so you can switch between the 3 starters
+    * So if you're playing as Torchic (fire type) and all of a sudden a Squirtle

+After writing everything out, I came to the conclusion that making the Latios game might be easier, making the 3 starters game would be WAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAY more fun.
+And thus, I shall be trying to create the Pokémon Emerald: Starters Adventure game.